kcappieg/safari/Prototype/combat-engine_docs.md

 Class

 Main controller for combat engine.
 Holds references to all combatants.
-Implements spatial arrangement using `PIXI.HexGrid` extension.
+Implements spatial arrangement using `PIXI.HexGrid` extension of `PIXI`.

 ####Static Properties